flika-org/flika-org.github.io/_posts/2016-02-17-BaseProcess.md

----
-layout: documentation
-title: BaseProcess
-category: Documentation
----
 # BaseProcess.py
 --------------
     This file creates the abstract classes and components to create Process Dialogs for user defined analysis parameters.

 ## class WindowSelector(QWidget):
 >    Widget for selecting a Window to be referred to by a process
     Signals